Infidelity ~ Cheating ~ Affairs

 If there is a chance to survive an affair you will need the tools, guidance and support that Counseling can give you

 As a Therapist I have dealt with these kinds of relationship problem many times and I know that Counseling can sometimes make a positive difference.
-People often need to work through a lot of different issues when infidelity happens like ~ why did this happen ~ whose fault is it~ how long was this going on ~ is it the only time ~ should we break up over this ~ can I ever trust you again ?
+People often need to work through a lot of different issues when infidelity occurs.
+Like why did this happen?
+How did it happen?
+How long was this going on?
+How did it start?
+Is it the only time?
+Why did you pick that person over me?
+Should we break up over this?
+Can I ever trust you again?

 If you decide to stay together know that it won't be easy; there is no quick recovery from the loss of trust.
 Also know that many couples do get past it, and some even thrive.
 If you find yourself in this situation I can help you figure out why it happened and whether it's possible, in your case, to get past it.
 Feel free to email me about this matter.